CipherShubh/apnacollege-demo/README.md

 # apnacollege-demo
-This is my git repository
+This is my git repository.
+Author - Shubham Mishra